Area "C" (South Long Beach) Official Community Plan Update

 Project Updates

-Thank you to everyone who shared their input!
-The Area C OCP Update Engagement Survey #1 is now closed.
-Input from this survey, and the March 13 open house and workshop, will be compiled to create the OCP Vision and Goals.
+The Area C OCP Update Engagement Survey #2 is now available at the bottom of the project page.
+Input from the survey, and the upcoming open house and workshop, will be used to inform the draft OCP policies.

 About the Project